 I went to Vizir, one of the emerging and fast growing breweries in Bela krajina, and learned a lot about the process of beer production.
 And, more importantly, I tried lots of fragrant, refreshing and delicious beers.
 It was definitely one of the most fun things to do in Slovenia that I managed squeezing in my short time there.

-One of the most fun things to do in Slovenia is joining a food tour.
+One of the most fun things to do in Slovenia is joining a food tour of Ljubljana.
 I took one with Ljubljananjam in Ljubljana, and it was a great way to learn a bit more about the country and its food culture.
 It was a walking tour, meaning that I also got to visit Ljubljana.
 I explored the local market and ate at many local eateries – the kind of places which have a very limited menu that changes daily.